Lundalogik/lime-elements/CONTRIBUTING.md

 ```bash
 $ git cz
 ```

+**Please note**:
+It's perfectly fine to have temporary commits not following these rules when working on a pull request branch.
+It's better to make several smaller commits while developing, than to make a single commit that includes more than one change.
+If necessary, we'll be happy to help you formulate the final commit messages before accepting your pull request. *However*, please make sure to write *some* description of the changes in each commit.

 #### Revert
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.